chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 An ally is a character controlled by another player.

-##### “Ask the Oracle”
+##### “Ask for Inspiration”

-When you seek inspiration to decide the outcome of a move, resolve what happens next, or get details about your world, you can Ask the Oracle.
+When you seek inspiration to decide the outcome of a move, resolve what happens next, or get details about your world, you can Ask for Inspiration.
 This move lets you ask questions to get a yes/no result or use random prompts for brainstorming.
-When you are playing with a GM, they are the oracle.
+When you are playing with a GM, they are the inspiration.
 Ask them what happens, or talk it out.

 ##### “Companion”